Eliyahu Koren

-Eliyahu Koren (Hebrew: אליהו קורן; July 23, 1907 — February 17, 2001) was a master typographer and graphic artist.
+Eliyahu Koren (Hebrew: אליהו קורן; 23 July 1907 – 17 February 2001) was a German-born Israeli graphic designer and typographer.
 After studying in Nuremberg, he immigrated to Mandatory Palestine in 1933.
 He served as head of the graphics department of Keren Kayemet, the Jewish National Fund, from 1936 to 1957.
 He founded Koren Publishers Jerusalem in 1961, which published the Koren Bible in 1962.
-He published the Koren Siddur in 1981, and various religious texts until his death.
+He published the Koren Siddur in 1981, and various Jewish religious texts until his death.

 Biography

-Eliyahu Korngold (later Koren) was born in Nuremberg, Germany.
+Eliyahu Korngold (later Koren) was born in Nuremberg, Kingdom of Bavaria, then part of the German Empire.
 He showed a rare artistic talent from an early age.
-After studying at the Gymnasium, Korngold attended the Kunstschule der Stadt Nurnberg, the city's School of Graphic and Applied Art, completing a six-year course of graphic art, applied art, and stained glass in three years.
+After studying at the Gymnasium, Korngold attended the Kunstschule der Stadt Nürnberg, the city's School of Graphic and Applied Art, completing a six-year course of graphic art, applied art, and stained glass in three years.

 In 1933, when he was an assistant to a professor at the Kunstschule and a youth leader in the Ezra religious youth movement, Korngold read that Bavarian Jews were being required to carry special secret police travel permits to travel abroad.
 "I saw by this verdict divestiture of the freedom of the Jewish individual, and decided to leave Germany at the earliest possible hour," he would later recall.
 Korngold and a group of friends left Bavaria on April 1, 1933, and arrived in Haifa, Mandatory Palestine on May 15 of that year.